SAP/Webchat/README.md

 A version of this website is already hosted, and you can customize it directly on [Recast.AI](https://recast.ai).
 But if you want to go in more details, feel free to fork it!

-This webchat is built using the [React](https://github.com/facebook/react), along with [Redux](https://github.com/reactjs/redux) for state managment.
+This webchat is built using the [React](https://github.com/facebook/react) library, along with [Redux](https://github.com/reactjs/redux) for state managment.

 ## Usage